The-OpenROAD-Project/OpenROAD/README.md

 technology portion of a LEF file.
 The `read_lef -library` flag reads the MACROs in the LEF file.
-If neither of the `-tech` and `-library` flags are specified they default to `-tech -library` if no technology has been read and `-library` otherwise.
+If neither of the `-tech` and `-library` flags are specified they default to `-tech -library` if no technology has been read and `-library` if a technogy exists in the database.

 ```
 read_lef liberty1.lef